curvegrid/go-ethereum-wiki/RLPx-Encryption.md

 `known-peer` is a byte indicating if a previous session token is used (0x00 if not, 0x01 if yes), so basically signal whether the initiator recognises the receiver as a known peer.

-Altogether the initiator handshake is 65+32+64+32+1 = 194 bytes long.
-AES-256 operates on 128-bit (16 byte) blocks, so rounding it up to the nearest 16 byte block boundary it gives a 208 byte long ECIES ciphertext size and overall 272 byte encrypted payload.

 ### Receiver handshake

 Receiver receives the initiator handshake and decrypts it with its own public key.
 If the initiator indicated the use of a session token (last byte is set to 0x01) and the receiver finds it (under `persistent-public-key` or otherwise), then it can recover initiator's ephemeral public key with ECrecover by supplying the plain text which is `shared_secret^initiator-nonce`: